sonoware/sidescantools/README.md

 # Issues and Planned Features
 The following features are still under development and will be improved in future releases:
 - **Georeferencing** currently uses [gdal v3.11](https://gdal.org/) and `homography` or `polynomial 1` as warping algortihm along with ground control points.
 Usually, homography is more precise but can in some cases produce wavy structures and/or shifts in the data.
 In this case, use `Polynomial` (preserves parallel lines) -- _custom georeferencing to be implemented_
-- _Implement a standard case per possible imported datatype for **optimal visibility of objects** in the images_
 - **Bottom line detection** sometimes failes, especially when there are a lot of reflections in the water coloumn.
 Therefore a strategy to counter this should be examined.
 - When creating a docker image, add **- conda-forge::sqlite=3.50.0** & **- conda-forge::libsqlite=3.50.0** to the environment.yaml

 # Getting Started
+SidescanTools may be used with **full feature extent** as **GUI Tool**.
+Also there is the option to use a **CLI only** implementation when there is no graphical interface available.
+In the following the usage of the GUI version is described.
+At the end of this readme the CLI variant is explained.

 1. Currently we use Anaconda/Miniconda for platform indepent installation using Python 3.12.
 This is preferred because the installation of GDAL is essential and often doesn't work using pip.
 2. Clone this git repository
 3. Install required packages from `environment.yml`: `conda env create -f environment.yml` Using a virtual (conda!) environment is recommended.
    Currently packages are listed without minimum version.
-4. Start GUI by executing `python main.py`
+4. Start GUI by executing `python main_gui.py`

 # Usage